RobertBeit/MASC/README.md

 A repo for my dapp

 This is a dapp that sends ethereum from one address to the other.
+Tech stack used includes Javascript, React.js, Node.js, Solidity, Hardhat, Alchemy and Tailwind css.

 It is configured to the Ropsten test network.
 <img width="1309" alt="Screen Shot 2022-05-05 at 11 45 18 PM" src="https://user-images.githubusercontent.com/47164883/167068656-ba20d792-f6ae-4a9c-bfb2-9d7f1bc80340.png">